phrazzld/scry-ios/docs/code_quality.md

 - **Build-time Integration**: SwiftLint is integrated as a Swift Package Manager build tool plugin.
 This means it runs automatically during the build process and will fail the build if linting errors are found.

 - **CI Integration**: SwiftLint is also part of our CI pipeline, ensuring that all code submitted via pull requests meets our quality standards.
+Our CI setup automatically uses the exact same SwiftLint version as specified in the project's Package.resolved file.

 ### How to Work with SwiftLint